AndrewVeee/assistant-demo/README.md

 ## Usage:

-- Download the zip file from `https://github.com/AndrewVeee/assistant-demo/releases/tag/demo-0.1`
+- Download the zip file from the releases page: https://github.com/AndrewVeee/assistant-demo/releases/tag/demo-0.1
 - Unzip and open the `index.html` file in your browser.
 - Click the "API" button at the top to set your API url (eg http://localhost:8000).
 - If you use an API that requires a key (like OpenAI), click Set Key to paste in the key.